← Back to Docs

 Building a Custom Window Backend

-HPR natively supports GNOME, KDE, Cinnamon, Hyprland, and Windows.
+HPR natively supports GNOME, KDE, Cinnamon, Hyprland, niri, and Windows.
 But the Linux compositor landscape is vast — Sway, Niri, River, Wayfire, and many others exist and are actively used.
 Rather than waiting for official support, you can add tracking for any compositor yourself by writing a short Lua extension and dropping it in your extensions folder.

 This tutorial will walk you through every part of HPR.registerBackend_E() in detail.
 By the end you will understand exactly what each argument does, why it exists, and how to write one for your own system.
 The full finished example at the bottom is fewer than 30 lines.